input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 #### Explanation of parameters

-* `--genesis-utxo`: The genesis UTXO of the running partnerchain.
+* `--genesis-utxo`: The genesis UTXO of the running partner chain

-* `--payment-key-file`: Your payment key file for transaction signing.
+* `--payment-key-file`: Your payment key file for transaction signing

-* `--reference-utxo`: UTXO where the `VFunction` script is attached as a reference.
+* `--reference-utxo`: UTXO where the `VFunction` script is attached as a reference

 * `--amount`: amount of tokens to release

-   - Command will fail if amount is greater than the number of tokens in the reserve.
+   - Command will fail if amount is greater than the number of tokens in the reserve

-   - Command will fail if the `VFunction` refuses to relase given amount.
+   - Command will fail if the `VFunction` refuses to release given amount.

 #### Steps